evakathie/ux-portfolio/projects/jobindex-log-analysis.md

 <h3>Implications</h3>

-<p>Our analysis of a high amount of data reveals many interesting insights into the field of professional search and especially the recruiter search behaviour.
+<p>Our analysis of a high amount of data reveals many interesting insights into the field of professional search and especially recruiter search behavior.
 Even though it would be helpful to enrich our data with qualitative research like user interviews or a usability test of the Jobindex search interface, it has many interesting implications:</p>

 <ul>
     <li><strong>UX Design</strong>: Improving search interfaces for recruiters</li>